siopao2001/scheduler/README.md

 # Interview Scheduler
-This is single-page app created through the React framework that allows a user to book student appointments with interviewers.
+This is a single-page app created with the React Library that allows a user to book student appointments with interviewers.

 ## Project Features
 * Interviews can be booked between Monday and Friday.